Kadambot Siddique, AM CitWA FTSE FAIA FNAAS FISPP FAAS FPAS

 Professor Siddique is a high achiever in research because he has never lost contact with the end-users; his research is relevant to the farming community and aims to solve real problems through meticulous scientific methodology.

-2005 Initiation and establishment of Seeds of Life project in Timor-Leste.
+2005: Initiated and established ACIAR-funded Seeds of Life project in Timor-Leste.

-2007 UWA–Lanzhou University Collaboration—this ‘111’ project is funded by the Chinese Government inviting 1000 world-class academics from the world’s top 100 universities to establish 100 innovative research bases in China.
+2007: UWA–Lanzhou University Collaboration—this ‘111’ project, funded by the Chinese Government, invited 1000 world-class academics from the world’s top 100 universities to establish 100 innovative research bases in China.

-2009 Establishment of the International Centre for Plant Breeding Education and Research to educate and train Australian and international plant breeders to ensure that genetic improvement in vital crops is not slowed by lack of trained expertise.
+2009: Founded the International Centre for Plant Breeding Education and Research to educate and train Australian and international plant breeders, preventing a shortage of trained experts on genetic improvement in vital crops.

-2009 Purchase and establishment of the UWA Farm at Pingelly, WA to meet a vision to develop a best-practice farm for 2050 and to facilitate state, national and international research into future farming systems.
+2009: Purchase and establishment of the UWA Farm at Pingelly, WA, to meet a vision to develop a best-practice farm for 2050 and facilitate state, national and international research into future farming systems.

-2010 UWA–CSIRO initiative in capacity building in plant biotic stress to align research capacities in genomics and biotic stress, and thus to foster graduate training, research opportunities and new funding avenues.
+2010: Established UWA–CSIRO initiative to build capacity in plant biotic stress by aligning genomics research capacities and fostering opportunities for graduate training, research and new funding sources.

-2011 A Professorship in Applied Entomology at UWA in partnership with the Grains Research and Development Corporation (GRDC) to reverse the loss of skilled agricultural entomologists, essential to combat the threats insects pose to global food supplies.
+2011: Created Professorship in Applied Entomology at UWA, partnered with the Grains Research and Development Corporation (GRDC), to reverse the loss of skilled agricultural entomologists and combat insect threats to global food supplies.

 Current projects